 Hi there, friends.
 I’m Bethany.
 I’m a writer by profession and by passion, though I work a few different jobs to make ends’ meet.
-I live with my sweet husband and our twitter-friend-turned-awesome-housemate in a little brick home in East Nashville.
+I live with my sweet husband in East Nashville, TN.

-This blog has seen me through a lot of major life transitions since I started it in 2009* – graduating college, beginning a career as a copywriter, getting married, losing my mother to cancer, and most recently, moving cross-country from Chicago to Nashville in pursuit of creative community.
-I grew up in rural Michigan, but I moved to Chicago to attend college, where I earned a Bachelor’s degree in Communications & Writing from Judson University.
+This blog has seen me through a lot of major life transitions since I started it in 2009 – graduating college, beginning a career as a copywriter, getting married, losing my mother to cancer, and most recently, moving cross-country from Chicago to Nashville.
+I grew up in Michigan, but I moved to Chicago to attend college, where I earned a Bachelor’s degree in Communications & Writing from Judson University.